|A child's hand prints; she politely asked for help.|

 A precious young lady, perhaps ten years old, came to my window as I waited at a gas station.
 Under-nourished like so many, she simply and politely asked for money, as children here often do.
 I gave her what I had and wept as she disappeared into the slums.
 Her dusty little hands left their mark on the window sill.
 That's the picture I could bring myself to take, but I can still see her face, and I can still hear her voice.
 It's been two years, and I guess I've chosen not to forget.

 Elsewhere, gracious folks are glad to be part of your photos.
 Here, cautious but friendly kids; a couple of them have the courage to wave at their visitor.
 This is Balbala, the largest slum in their country, and a somewhat dangerous place, we discovered.
-Should have paid closer attention to the area security briefing, I guess.
+Should have paid closer attention to the area security info online, I guess.

 |With friends watching TV|